Gardens, (Green) Squares, and Parks in Paris

 Parc Georges-Brassens

-Paying homage to a famous poet and singer, the Georges-Brassens garden is a calm and pleasant haven, perfect for strolls amidst the uneven terrain with its passing river, a large fountain, and a bandstand surrounded by colorful flowers.
+Paying homage to a famous poet and singer, the Georges-Brassens garden is a calm and pleasant haven, perfect for strolling amid the uneven terrain, with a passing river, a large fountain, and a bandstand surrounded by colorful flowers.

-Amongst other rare flora and fauna, the garden also contains grape vines of Pinot Noir and a beehive whose honey is sold on-site every month.
+Amongst other rare flora and fauna, the garden also contains Pinot Noir grapevines and a beehive whose honey is sold on-site every month.
 The park hosts several events and is a delight for kids who enjoy pony rides and puppet theatres.

 Address: 2 Place Jacques Marette